egor-denysenko/ProjectWork-DIQU-Group1-2022/TrainlyDocs/docs/Project/Firmware.md

 This function has the aim to read the data (like temperature) and return a value between 0 and 1024.

+The first step is to set the analog-channel-corresponding-bit register.
+By doing this, we are going to be able to read analog data throught the analog channel AN2.

+ADCON0 register is used to manage the conversion process.
+First we select the channel, then wait 20ms for the capacitor to charge, set the GO bit to start reading the data, wait until it's resetted (conversion ended) and return the data from the function.

 ![](../../static/img/letturaDatoAnalogico.jpg)

-This function transform a int value in a string value to show it in the LCD display.
+This function converts int values to string values.
+Used to display data on LCD display.

 ![](../../static/img/ConversioneIntString.jpg)

-This function has to send data or command to LCD display.
+Send data or command to LCD display.

 ![](../../static/img/InvioDatoComandoLCD.jpg)

-This function initialize the LCD display.
+Initialization of the LCD display.

 ![](../../static/img/InizializzazioneLCD.jpg)